topherCantrell/computerarcheology/journal/README.md

 # Journal

+## 12/28/2016

+Daggorath for the holidays!
+I whipped up a 6809 disassembly runner and mapped out the levels.
+The output is an SVG file.
+I am having trouble calculating the starting positions of the monsters.
+I patched the code and played in mocha.jar.
+I prevented the monsters from moving and started with a seer scroll.
+Thus I could walk through the levels and manually map creatures and what they hold.
+But I can't get the software to produce what I see in the walkthrough.
+Frustrating.

 ## 4/24/2016

 Mark McDougall asked about Space Invaders RAM initialization.
 It looks like 0x1FF is not initialized before